 The London based artist and author Samson Kambalu, born in 1975 in Malawi, studied at the University of Malawi (BA Fine Art and Ethnomusicology, 1995-99); Nottingham Trent University (MA Fine Art, 2002-03) and Chelsea College of Art and Design (PhD, 2011 – 15).
 He has shown his work around the world, including Dakar Biennale (2014, 2016), Tokyo International Art Festival (2009) and the Liverpool Biennial (2004, 2016).
 He has won research fellowships with Yale University and Smithsonian Institution and was included in All the World’s Futures, Venice Biennale 2015, curated by Okwui Enwezor.
-Kambalu has been appointed associate professor of fine art at Ruskin College and fellow at Magdalen College, Oxford University.
+Kambalu is an associate professor of fine art at Ruskin College and fellow at Magdalen College, Oxford University.

 Holy Ball, 2000 – present

 Samson Kambalu works in a variety of media, including site-specific installation, video, performance and literature.
 His work is autobiographical and approaches art as an arena for critical thought and sovereign activities.
 His basic influences are Situationism, the Nyau prestation social structures of his native Malawi and the Protestant tradition of inquiry, criticism and dissent.

 In 2000 Kambalu made a work called Holy Ball, a football wrapped in pages of the Bible, and invited people to ‘exercise and exorcise’ with it at various venues, both local and international, starting with the University of Malawi’s Chancellor College.
 This was Malawi’s first exhibition of conceptual art.
 Since then, Kambalu has evolved a philosophy of life and art based on play and critical transgression.